 - Research and find out new technologies to successfully create, train, and test new models.

 - Perform tests and statistical analysis repeatedly to improve accuracy

 - Able to tweak the existing algorithms efficiently or create new ones based on requirements

 - Extend existing frameworks and libraries to suit specific requirements

-- Be able to show and explain prototype to data scientists and stakeholders effectively.
+- Be able to show and explain prototypes to data scientists and stakeholders effectively.